Skip to main content

 I. Providing a service when not registered

-Any person who carries on or manages a practice which provides a relevant service without being registered commits an offence under section 11(1) of the Care Standards Act 2000.
+Any person who carries on or manages an establishment or agency which provides a relevant independent healthcare service without being registered commits an offence under section 11(1) of the Care Standards Act 2000.

 From time to time, HIW receives information suggesting services may be operating outside registration.
 This results in HIW taking action to investigate.
 HIW has powers under Section 31(2) of the Care Standards Act 2000 to enter and inspect any premises which are used, or which it has reasonable cause to believe are being used, to provide services that are required to be registered.